scavicchio/nTopology-Shared-CB-Library/README.md

 To recieve updates as new blocks are uploaded/updated, open the github desktop client and "fetch origin" to pull changes

+With local download:

+1. Download this repository and/or any blocks you want.
+2. Import blocks one-off into your nTop notebooks, or save these blocks in your "My Blocks" folder.

 ## Contributor Instructions

-If you would like to contribute to this library, you will want to create what is called a "fork".
+If you would like to contribute to this library, you can make a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-A fork is a copy of a repository.
-[Forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) a repository allows you to freely experiment with changes without affecting the original project.

-Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
-You can fork a repository to create a copy of the repository and make changes without affecting the upstream repository.
-For more information, see ("Working with forks.")[https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks]

-For example, you can use forks to propose changes related to fixing a bug.
-Rather than logging an issue for a bug you've found, you can:

-1. Fork the repository.
-2. Make the fix.
-3. Submit a pull request to the project owner.

-Be sure to add comments to your pull request to summarize and changes or additions made for other users.
+Add comments to your pull request to summarize any changes or additions made for other users.